artkabis/dataCherckerWebTools/README.md

 ## multi-pages checking

-- Added the ability to scan an entire website via sitemap.xml
+- Added the ability to scan an entire website to sitemap.xml
-- Added the ability to scan pages via a comma-separated list of URLs
+- Added the ability to scan pages to a comma-separated list of URLs

 ## Other tools: